 What to Do When You Have a Broken Tooth?

-When a tooth chips or breaks because of accident or injury, worrying or getting anxious is something natural.
+When a tooth chips or breaks because of an accident or injury, worrying or getting anxious is something natural.
 This is because a broken tooth impacts the way you look when you smile.
 While it may look cute on kids when their milk teeth break off, the same isn’t the case with adults.
-Besides that, milk teeth give way to permanent teeth, but a loss of permanent teeth gives way to more prblems.
+Besides that, milk teeth give way to permanent teeth, but a loss of permanent teeth gives way to more problems.